mewhhaha/apecs-unity-tutorial-haskell/README.md

 ## Issues during development

 - Some `.aif` files wouldn't work so converted them to `ogg`
-- Had issues described in [https://github.com/haskell-game/sdl2-mixer/issues/5](https://github.com/haskell-game/sdl2-mixer/issues/5) and solved it the same way, using a `Bytestring` instead of `Music`
 - Some documentation about SDL2 bindings that I had a hard time finding, but managed to find what I needed from the respective Github projects of the different bindings.

 ## Inspiration